-My goal is to compile enough data to show how much real Uber drivers in the US make right now in 2017.
+My goal is to compile enough data to show how much real Uber drivers in the US make right now.
 I created an easy earnings survey that asks drivers to show how much you’ve made, how much Uber takes out, and how much you’re left with in the end.

 How much Uber drivers make in the US